PhilipPartsch/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The SOME/IP-SD on the server shall delete the subscription, if a relevant SOME/IP error is received after sending a event or notification event.
+The SOME/IP-SD on the server shall delete the subscription, if a relevant SOME/IP error is received after sending an event or notification event.

 The error includes but is not limited to not being able to reach the communication partner and errors of the TCP connection.